Welcome

 WFP and Germany

-Within the government, the Federal Foreign Office supports the humanitarian aid sector, while the Federal Ministry for Economic Cooperation and Development (BMZ) supports WFP's medium- and long-term development cooperation.
+The Federal Foreign Office promotes humanitarian projects, while the Federal Ministry for Economic Cooperation and Development (BMZ) supports WFP’s development cooperation initiatives.

 WFP Executive Director